 Controlling How You React

 Are you someone who constantly flies off the handle when challenged or aggravated, and expresses your outrage for everyone to see.
-It could cost you a friendship or even your job, while elevating your blood pressure.

-Once you prepare yourself, what you can then do is control your reactionary emotions before it happens.
+Once you prepare yourself, what you can then do is mindfully control your reactionary emotions before it happens.

 Knowing Certain Situations

 What’s recommended is you avoiding certain situations you know will trigger an inappropriate response.
-You’re better off to recognize when you’ll get angry, and then manage it beforehand.

-For instance, leave the house a few minutes early, don’t get flustered by bad traffic or slow elevators.
-If you think someone is annoying, then find ways to avoid them.
+For instance, leave the house a few minutes early, to avoid getting flustered by bad traffic or slow elevators.

 Don’t Set Your Sights Too High